Tomi Lahren Takes Shot At Alexandria Ocasio-Cortez Following Her Bernie Sanders Endorsement

 “We know that they were going to endorse Bernie Sanders.
 They’re all socialists.
 The bigger problem here is that that is actually happening in an election for president of the United States,” she said.

 Much like Ocasio-Cortez, Lahren is known for her outspoken political views and is not known to bite her tongue.
-It’s also not the first time Lahren has criticized the Squad — she previously attacked House Speaker Nancy Pelosi’s announcement of an impeachment probe into Donald Trump, suggesting that she is “half-heartedly placating” Democratic party “radicals” such as Ocasio-Cortez and Tlaib.
+It’s also not the first time Lahren has criticized the Squad; she previously attacked House Speaker Nancy Pelosi’s announcement of an impeachment probe into Donald Trump, suggesting that she is “half-heartedly placating” Democratic party “radicals” such as Ocasio-Cortez and Tlaib.

 WOW. @AOC, @IlhanMN AND @RashidaTlaib are all expected to endorse @BernieSanders pic.twitter.com/SAxGVlWTZR